araipiyo/arai-shunichi/drinking_alone_in_japan.md

-# Title: Drinking Alone in Japan: A Cultural Art, Not a Red Flag
+# Drinking Alone in Japan: A Cultural Art, Not a Red Flag

 ## 1. Introduction – Silence, Not Sadness